MicrosoftDocs/sql-docs/docs/azure-data-studio/notebooks/parameterize-uri.md

 ---
-title: Parameterization of Notebooks in Azure Data Studio with URI parameterization
+title: Parameterization of notebooks in Azure Data Studio with URI parameterization
 description: This tutorial shows how you can create a parameterized notebook in ADS with URI parameterization. ms.topic: how-to ms.prod: azure-data-studio